County Court at Law #2

 • Dress appropriately to maintain the dignity, integrity, decorum, and professional atmosphere of the Court and the justice system.
 Inappropriate clothing includes shorts, bandanas, hats, pajamas, costumes, flip flops, exposed undergarments, tank/halter/crop tops, excessively oversized clothing, and clothing/accessories that denote or reference gang affiliation, illegal or disruptive behavior.

-• Beverages, food, gum and tobacco products are not permitted in the courtroom.
+• Beverages, food, gum and tobacco products are not permitted in the courtroom without permission.

 • Parties are to remain in attendance until cases are resolved or reset.